-Designed for the marketing department, this dashboard highlights the most engaged customers and reports the number of accounts in each ICP tier, and how many times a target account has paid a visit to the organization’s website.
+Designed for the marketing department, this dashboard highlights the most engaged customers and reports the number of accounts in each ICP Hubspot tier and how many times a target account has paid a visit to the organization’s website.

 – My Target Accounts